mhoelzer/backend-slackbot/README.md

 This assignment integrates many concepts that you have learned over the last few weeks.
 In the end, you will have created a slackbot framework that you can take with you to extend, adapt, and reuse in many ways.

-### Phase 1: Bare Bones Bot

-Your first implementation of the bot will run on your local development machine, and should be able to perform these basic functions:
+### Learning Objectives
+ - Become comfortable with self-guided API research and experimentation
+ - Create, test, deploy, manage a long running program in a cloud environment
+ - Apply best practices in repository structure
+ - Use a virtual environment on a project
+ - Learn how to create an integration between two APIs

+### Goal
+The goal is to create a long-running Slackbot that responds to user commands, and integrates to a secondary API to acquire data.
+The secondary API choice is up to the student, and can be any open api that provides some interesting data that can be present in a slack channel and does not require a paid subscription.
+A list of public APIs is available [here](https://github.com/toddmotto/public-apis)

+### Setup - Slack
+For this assignment, we will be using two separate, private Slack Team accounts.
+These accounts are only used by the SE cohorts for this assignment, there are no other users.
+The reason for using two separate accounts is because Slack free team accounts limit the number of app integrations to max of 10.
+Please ask your instructor to send you the self signup links when you are ready.
+Once you are in, send a msg to your instructor to ask for admin privilege.
+You will need `admin` to create a bot application.

+### Part A: Slackbot Client
+ - Create a virtual environment for your project
+ - Install the [slackclient](https://python-slackclient.readthedocs.io/en/latest/) python library in your virtual environment.
+ - Implement your slackbot using a Python class object.
+Starter code is available in [slackbot.py](.slackbot.py)
-*   Connect your app to the [KenzieBot](https://kenziebot.slack.com) or [KenzieBot2](https.kenziebot2.slack.com) workspace as a bot user
+ - Connect your app to one of the KenzieBot workspaces as a bot user
-*   Send a message to a default channel announcing that your bot is online
+ - Send a message to a default channel announcing that your bot is online
-*   Wait for and process slack events/messages in an infinite while-loop
+ - Wait for and process events/messages in an infinite while-loop
-*   Ignore any messages that don't contain a direct `@mention` of your bot name
+ - Ignore any messages that don't contain a direct `@mention` of your bot name
+ - Create a command parser that can act upon any command directed at your bot.
-*   Exit your bot program if you receive an exit message.
-For example, if your bot is named \`example-bot\` then your program should exit gracefully when it receives a slack message such as \`@example-bot exit\`
+ - Exit your bot program if you receive an exit message.
+For example, if your bot is named `example-bot` then your program should exit gracefully when it receives a slack message such as `@example-bot exit`

+### Part B: API Integration
+Now that you have a working Slack client that responds to commands, connect it to another API.
+Fetch a picture, or a stock price, or the weather forecast or a traffic report.
+Have the bot render the data back to the slack channel.

 ### Guidance Notes